 In addition, all members of the Stevenson School community are expected to be:

-- Devoted to our tenets of scholarship, citizenship, global literacy, environmental stewardship, and civic engagement
+- Devoted to our tenets of scholarship and citizenship

 - Honest, honorable, and empathetic

 - Able to examine and be responsible for their beliefs and behavior, respectful of the consequences that attend both